lazarusA/CoherentNoise.jl/docs/src/getting_started.md

 The following is only a brief explanation of basic usage.
 For more advanced usage examples, please see the [Tutorial](@ref first_steps) section.

-To get started, let's get a feel for how to create a sampler and sample from it for one of the supported noise algorithms.
+To get started, let's get a feel for how to create a sampler for one of the supported noise algorithms, and sample from it.
 Perlin Improved noise is a well-known algorithm, so let's create a 2-dimensional Perlin Improved noise sampler and sample from it:

 ```@example getting-started